 To mark the 75th anniversaries of the London Rifles’ remarkable fighting role during the Second World War, Association members, Richard and Edmund O’Sullivan, have commenced a project to film the route that their father, CQMS Edmund (“Rosie”) O’Sullivan followed with the 2nd Battalion London Irish Rifles all the way from Algiers to Austria.

-Parts 1 to 4, which covers the Tunisian and Sicily campaigns as well as the first period of fighting on the Italian mainland, are now available, with further filming taking place over the next year.
+Parts 1 to 5, which covers the Tunisian and the Sicily campaigns as well as the first period of fighting on the Italian mainland, are now available, with further filming taking place over the next year hopefully.

 On October 1941, Winston Churchill had sent the following memorandum to the Secretary of State for War: